The winter road trip doesn’t get near as much love as it deserves.

 Want more reasons to wear Merino wool?

 Working up a winter sweat?
-Merino wicks moisture away from your body and then dries super fast so you stay toasty warm.
+Merino wicks moisture away from your body and dries fast so you stay toasty warm.

 We’ve got a few Merino staples to recommend in our winter packing list below.